back to the DISTRICT INDEX

 NAME

-Rione dei Monti ("district of the hills") recalls the ones included within its boundaries: Esquiline, Viminal, a part of the Quirinal and once also the Coelian.
+Monti ("hills") refers to the hills included within its boundaries: Esquiline, Viminal, and one part of the Quirinal.
+Up to the early 1900s also the Coelian Hill was included, before Celio district split from Monti.
 All these belong to the famous seven hills over which, by tradition, Rome was founded.

 The medieval name Regio Montium et Biberate was referred to the same hills, and to a main street called via Biberatica which crossed Trajan's Markets.